 Eustachian tube blockage can happen when colds or allergies cause the lining of the eustachian tube and adenoids to swell.
 Adenoids are clumps of tissue that help fight infection and are right near the opening of the eustachian tube.

 If young children have secretory otitis media with hearing loss for a long time, they can have trouble learning how to speak.
 Secretory otitis media also raises the risk of getting more ear infections (acute ear infections Ear Infection (Acute Otitis Media) Your middle ear is a hollow space behind your eardrum.
 The middle ear contains 3 tiny bones that send your eardrum's vibrations to the nerves in your inner ear.
-Different parts of your ear can... read more ).
+Acute otitis media is a painful... read more ).

 Most people will get better without treatment.
 Antibiotics don't help secretory otitis media.